 - Apply a glass polish to remove fine scratches

-Below is a stone chip that was picked up on my Audi RS6 but was luckily repaired cheaply (£35 to be exact) by a professional.
+Below is a stone chip that was picked up on my Audi RS6 but it was luckily repaired cheaply (£35 to be exact) by a professional.
 What was worrying about this particular chip was the glass being expensive due to the fact the car featured a heads up display and rain sensors.
-This meant that a premium windscreen would need to be used as a replacement, which as you can imagine would have cost a fortune.
+This meant that a premium windscreen would need to be used as a replacement and as you can imagine, it would have cost a fortune.

 How Much Does A Windscreen Replacement Cost?